Center for Individual Freedom

+The Center for Individual Freedom (CFIF) is an Alexandria, Virginia based U.S. nonprofit conservative policy advocacy organization.

+History

-The Center for Individual Freedom (CFIF) is an Alexandria, Virginia based U.S. nonprofit conservative policy advocacy and astroturfing organization.
-It was founded in 1998 by former tobacco industry executives who sought to counter government restrictions on smoking.
+The Center for Individual Freedom was founded in 1998 by former tobacco industry executives who sought to counter government restrictions on smoking.

-The Center for Individual Freedom has led efforts to defeat efforts to compel "dark money" groups like it from being forced to reveal their donors.
-It won a big victory in September 2012 when a U.S. appeals court overturned a lower court decision that increased disclosure requirements.
+It has led efforts to defeat efforts to compel "dark money" groups like it from being forced to reveal their donors.
+It won a victory in September 2012 when a U.S. appeals court overturned a lower court decision that increased disclosure requirements.
 Despite this, Mother Jones reported in April 2012 that the Center for Individual Freedom had been given $2.75 million from Crossroads GPS, the conservative non-profit started by Karl Rove.
 Paul Ryan, an attorney with the Campaign Legal Center (a group in favor of campaign finance regulation), says CFIF's anti-disclosure cases are without merit but adds that challenging disclosure laws is a new attempt to deregulate campaign finance.

 In the 2010 elections CFIF spent $2.5 million supporting Republican candidates, and in the 2012 elections it spent $1.9 million.

+In April 2016, it was reported that CFIF spent $200,000 on advertisements opposing the Puerto Rico debt relief bill.
+The Center also launched a radio ad, criticizing Representative Sean Duffy for his inconsistent stance on the bill.

+The CFIF supported efforts to repeal net neutrality laws in 2017.

-An investigation by Gizmodo found that CFIF was intimately involved in the communications industry's astroturfing campaign against net neutrality.
+A story by Gizmodo found that CFIF was involved in the communications industry's campaign against net neutrality.

+In 2024, CFIF launched a podcast called IP Protection Matters, which discusses intellectual property issues.